 The proposed activities shall be restricted to the affected area around the project.

-As compliance to Environmental Conditions MOEF Environmental Clearance letter No. 10- 54/2016-IA.III. dated 31st March, 2017 JNPT has identified and initiated following areas as brought out in the public hearing report and subsequently, it has come in the environmental conditions as under
+As compliance to Environmental Conditions MOEF Environmental Clearance letter No. 10- 54/2016-IA.III. dated 31st March 2017 JNPT has identified and initiated the following areas as brought out in the public hearing report and subsequently, it has come in the environmental conditions as under